Erioldoesdesign/Design_HOSS_PhD/ecosystem mapping Interviews/Participant-information-sheet.md

 ### Project title:
-**"The innovation ecosystem within Humanitarian and Human rights organisation** _Understanding the connections between, innovation, technology, design and openness from the perspective of worker in organisations.”_
+**"The innovation ecosystem within Humanitarian and Human rights organisations** _Understanding the connections between, innovation, technology, design and openness from the perspective of worker in organisations.”_

 ---